snowplow-incubator/data-product-accelerators/content/media-player/tracking/setup.md

 npm install @snowplow/browser-tracker @snowplow/browser-plugin-media-tracking
 ```

 It is also possible to integrate this plugin using a JavaScript script tag.
-For instructions, [please visit the documentation](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/plugins/media-tracking/).
+For instructions on installing the tracker with the JavaScript tag, [please visit this page in our documentation](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/installing-the-tracker/), and then for instructions on installing the plugin, [see this page in our documentation](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/plugins/media-tracking/).
 {{% /tab %}}

 {{% tab name="iOS" %}}